About Autism

 What is Autism?

 Autism is a neuro-developmental disability that impacts an individual’s ability to regulate sensory input, to communicate, to interact socially, and to learn in conventional ways.
-Autism is also a spectrum disorder and so affects each individual differently and at varying degrees.
+Autism is a spectrum disorder and so affects each individual differently and at varying degrees.
 Early intervention is crucial to mitigate the degree of impact: by learning the signs early, a child can begin benefiting from one of the many specialized intervention programs.

-• Autism is the fastest growing diagnosis in the California Special Education system
+• Autism is the fastest-growing diagnosis in the California Special Education system.

 Indicators

-• Over and under sensitivity to senses: sound, sight, taste, touch and smell
+• Over and under sensitivity to senses: sound, sight, taste, touch, and smell

 • Stereotypical or rigid repetitive behaviors (i.e. difficulties with change, abnormal preoccupation)